-Every race and ethnicity is impacted by cancer, but its effects can be magnified for those in certain groups due to access to health care, support and other related issues or concerns.
+Cancer impacts every race and ethnicity, but its effects can be magnified for those in certain groups due to access to health care, support and other related issues or concerns.
 For those who identify as Black, Indigenous and People of Color (BIPOC), advocating for your needs may improve the quality of your care and relationship with your health care team.

 What Are Health Care Disparities?

-Health care disparities refer to preventable differences in opportunities for optimal health due to race and ethnicity, sexuality and gender identity, socioeconomic status and more Some challenges are built into the structure of systems and organizations.
-For example, according to a study released by the U.S. Census in 2018, people of Latino descent had the lowest rate of overall health insurance coverage and the lowest rate of private coverage, which may limit their access to care and therefore impact their cancer experience.
+Health care disparities refer to differences in access to health care.
+These occur due to race and ethnicity, sexuality and gender identity, income levels, age and more.
+Some challenges are built into the structure of systems and organizations.
+For example, according to the U.S. Census in 2018, people of Latino descent had the lowest rate of overall health insurance coverage.
+This may limit their access to care and therefore impact their cancer experience.

-On a more personal scale, providers may apply their own assumptions about beliefs, values, family structures, personal relationships and other qualities.
-For instance, a provider may insist on discussing end-of-life care with a patient without understanding that talking about death and dying may be considered taboo in that patient’s culture.
-Current cultural conversations are drawing more attention to the existence of health care disparities, especially those rooted in racial discrimination, and ways to create more equitable systems.
+A provider might treat different groups of people in different ways.
+They may make assumptions about your beliefs, values, family structures and relationships.
+For instance, a provider may insist on discussing end-of-life care with a patient.
+They may not be aware that talking about death and dying may be considered taboo in that patient’s culture.
+Health care disparities are drawing more attention, especially those related to racial discrimination.
+Many organizations are discussing ways to improve access to care.

 The Value of Your Identity

 Your health care team is composed of experts in medical care.
 They share your goal of achieving the best care possible.
 However, their focus on medical issues may not account for your beliefs, values and traditions.
 You may interact with health care providers who do not understand your priorities.